-The Barbra Streisand Women's Heart Center in the Cedars-Sinai Heart Institute is playing a leading role in identifying female-pattern heart disease, developing new diagnostic tools, and advancing specialized care for women.
-Although heart disease kills more women than men every year, until recently, women's heart disease treatment was based on medical research performed on men.
-The center is working to correct these gender inequalities as well as to educate women on how to recognize female-pattern heart disease symptoms.
-It provides convenient access to all of Cedars-Sinai's heart disease diagnostic and treatment resources and is designed to help women reduce their chances of heart disease through a preventive approach, including state-of-art screening and testing.
+The Barbra Streisand Women's Heart Center at the Cedars-Sinai Heart Institute is playing a leading role in identifying female-pattern heart disease, developing new diagnostic tools and advancing specialized care for women.
+Although heart disease kills more women than men every year, the treatment of women's heart disease was based — until recently — on medical research performed on men.
+The center is working to correct these gender inequalities and to educate women on how to recognize female-pattern heart disease symptoms.
+The center provides convenient access to all of Cedars-Sinai's diagnostic and treatment resources for heart disease, and is designed to help women reduce their chances of heart disease through a preventive approach, including state-of-the-art screening and testing.

 Diagnosis: Coronary Microvascular Disease